Device Sensors

 2. Register a change listener to be called when the sensor data changes.

-To register a change listener, use the setChangeListener() method of the Sensor interface (in mobile and wearable applications).
+To register a change listener, use the setChangeListener() method of the Sensor interface (in mobile and wearable applications):

-This command requires 3 parameters:
+This command requires the following 3 parameters:

 • The first one is a handle to the callback method, which is invoked for every incoming event.